Listing of Topics on this Page

 foundation, and install the memorial, regardless of the memorial's place of origin.
 All bronze memorials

-purchased from Lake View Cemetery (for installation in this cemetery) include the cost of the foundation
+purchased from Lake View Cemetery (for installation in this cemetery) have a separate, small installation

-installation in the purchase price.
-Purchasers of memorials from outside sources must pay Lake View
+charge.
+Purchasers of memorials from outside sources must also pay Lake View Cemetery a separate